 2023 Performance RSUs: The amounts reported in the stock awards column for 2023 include the grant date fair value of PRSUs granted to Mr. Navratil that only vest upon the achievement of pre-determined operational targets over a multi-year performance period.
 For Mr. Navratil, this constituted 33.3% of the value of his 2023 long-term incentive equity grant, with the remainder being issued in the form of time-based RSUs.
 The grant date fair value of the PRSUs was computed in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
 The PRSUs are valued based on the probable outcome of the applicable performance conditions as determined on the grant date, which results in a grant date fair value for the PRSUs of \$566,643 for Mr. Navratil.
 If the maximum performance level is achieved during the performance period, the grant date fair value for the PRSUs would be \$1,133,286 for Mr. Navratil.
-The amounts reported in the stock awards column for 2023 also include the grant date fair value of performance-based RSUs granted to Mr. Burns in connection with the U.S. FDA approval of the Company's iDose TR product ("Special CEO Award") that only vest upon the achievement of pre-determined regulatory, reimbursement, and sales targets over a three-year performance period.
-The grant date fair value of the performance-based RSUs was computed in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
-The Special CEO Award performance-based RSUs are valued based on the probable outcome of the applicable performance conditions as determined on the grant date, which results in a grant date fair value for the Special CEO Award performance-based RSUs of \$1,000,019.
-If we had achieved the highest level of performance under the Special CEO Award performance-based RSUs, the grant date fair value would have increased to \$2,000,038.
-For a more detailed description of these grants of the PRSUs, please see "Material Elements of Compensation-Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section above.
+The amounts reported in the stock awards column for 2023 also include the grant date fair value of performance-based RSUs granted to Mr. Burns in connection with the U.S. FDA approval of the Company's iDose TR product ("Special CEO Award") that only vest upon the achievement of pre-determined in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
+The Special CEO Award performance-based RSUs granted to Mr. Burns in connection with the U.S. FDA approval of the Company's iDose TR product ("Special CEO Award") that only vest upon the achievement of pre-determined in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
+The Special CEO Award performance-based RSUs are valued based on the probable outcome of the applicable performance conditions as determined on the grant date fair value of the performance-based RSUs are valued in accordance with FASB ASC Topic 718, and excludes the effects of estimated forfeitures.
+The Special CEO Award performance-based RSUs are valued based on the probable outcome of the applicable performance condition

-- (2) Consists of Company matching contributions to the executive's 401(k) plan contributions and the Company's payment for an annual executive physical. - (3) The base salary amounts for Mr. Burns for 2021 and 2022, and the non-equity incentive plan compensation for 2022, include amounts that were deferred under our Deferred Compensation Plan described below. - (4) Effective April 1, 2022, (i) Mr. Thurman was promoted to Senior Vice President and Chief Financial Officer, and (ii) Mr. Navratil was promoted to Chief Development Officer.
+(2) Consists of Company matching contributions to the executive's 401(k) plan contributions and the Company's payment for an annual executive physical.

+- (3) The base salary amounts for Mr. Burns for 2021 and 2022, and the non-equity incentive plan compensation for 2022, include amounts that were deferred under our Deferred Compensation Plan described below. - (4) Effective April 1, 2022, (i) Mr. Thurman was promoted to Senior Vice President and Chief Financial Officer, and (ii) Mr. Navratil was promoted to Chief Development Officer.
 Prior to that date, Messrs.
 Thurman and Navratil had not been executive officers of the Company.